gcsizmadia/EgonsoftHU.Extensions.DependencyInjection.Autofac/README.md

 A dependency module (derived from Autofac.Module) that discovers and registers all other dependency modules (derived from Autofac.Module).

+The dependency modules can also have shared dependencies injected into them, e.g. `IConfiguration`, `IHostEnvironment` and even `IServiceCollection`, see [Module Dependencies - injection into modules](#module-dependencies---injection-into-modules) for details.

 **Please note:** `EgonsoftHU.Extensions.DependencyInjection.Abstractions` project moved to [its own repository](https://github.com/gcsizmadia/EgonsoftHU.Extensions.DependencyInjection.Abstractions).

 ## Table of Contents